shizukaziye/MudaeFarm/README.md

 1. Download and extract the [latest release](https://github.com/chiyadev/MudaeFarm/releases/latest/download/MudaeFarm.zip).

 2. Run `MudaeFarm.exe`.

-"Windows protected your PC" popup will appear which can be bypassed by clicking "More info".
-Alternatively, to avoid bypassing security, you may build this project yourself using the .NET Framework SDK.
+You can bypass the "Windows protected your PC" popup by clicking "More info".
+Alternatively, you may build this project yourself using the .NET Framework SDK.
 (I cannot afford a code signing certificate.)

 3. Enter your user token.
 [How?](https://github.com/chiyadev/MudaeFarm/blob/master/User%20tokens.md)